KATYDIDANDKID

 source oldbrandnew.com

-This covered patio design features a hanging swing seat ina natural cane finish.
-The flooring is a stunning geometric tile in a joyful blue colourway; orange cushions on the outdoor sofa provide a stripe of warm contrast.
-The fence constructed around the seating has been stained ebony black for added drama.
-Two decorative plates hang on the fence to make it appear like a traditional room.
+Look at the covered patio them which features a hanging swing seat ina natural cane finish.
+The flooring is a stunning geometric tile in a joyful blue colorway; orange cushions on the outdoor sofa provide a stripe of warm contrast.

 Hot Tub Patio Design Incorporates